-Testing for Non-Reducing Sugars (CIE AS Biology)
+Testing for Non-Reducing Sugars (Cambridge (CIE) AS Biology): Revision Note

 Cara Head

-Testing for Non-Reducing Sugars
+Testing for non-reducing sugars

 • Sugars can be classified as reducing or non-reducing; this classification is dependent on their ability to donate electrons (a reducing sugar that is able to donate electrons is itself oxidised)

-• OILRIG in Chemistry
+• Remember "OILRIG" in Chemistry

 To test for non-reducing sugars: